jiyoungsim/ADS-proj1-python-lyrics-topic-analysis/README.md

 <img src="figs/title1.jpeg" width="600">

 + This project is conducted by Young Sim

++ **Keywords: Exploratory Data Analysis, Natural Language Processing, Text Data Analysis, TF-IDF, Word Clouds, Latent Dirichlet Allocation, Topic Analysis, Data Visualization, Data Storytelling, Song Lyrics, Python**

 + **Objectives**: The goal of this project is to look deeper into the patterns and characteristics of different types of song lyrics.
 Applying tools from natural language processing, interesting findings are derived in this collection of song lyrics.
 + **Summary**: Has it happened to you when a song was really speaking to you?
 Do you like some of your favorite songs for their lyrics?
 When you think of a particular music genre (e.g., classic rock), do you expect certain topics for the lyrics?
 This project conducts exploratory data analysis and topic analysis of song lyrics and find interesting findings and trends over different genres and decades from them.
+See project notebook for more details.

   + Data Overview
   <img src="/figs/count_by_genre.png?raw=true" width="600">